Discovering High-$z$ BL Lacs Using Swift/UVOT and SARA Observations with the Dropout Technique: Introduction

-This paper is a continuation of the Photo-z campaign.
-Photometric data in ten filters from near-infrared to ultraviolet ($uvw2,\ uvm2,\ uvw1,\ u,\ b,\ v,\ g',\ r',\ i',\ z'$) are obtained from the Neil Gehrels Swift Observatory \citep{gehrels2004swift}, 1.0-meter SARA-RM (Southeastern Association for Research in Astronomy at Roque de los Muchachos, La Palma, Spain), and 0.6-meter SARA-CT (Cerro Tololo, Chile) telescopes \citep{keel_remote_2016}.
-However, the Swift/UVOT and SARA data are not always simultaneous due to the availability of the SARA telescopes.
+This paper is a continuation of the previous campaigns.
+Photometric data in ten filters from near-infrared (NIR) to ultraviolet ($uvw2,\ \allowbreak uvm2,\ \allowbreak uvw1,\ \allowbreak u,\ \allowbreak b,\ \allowbreak v,\ \allowbreak g',\ \allowbreak r',\ \allowbreak i',\ \allowbreak z'$) are obtained from the Neil Gehrels Swift Observatory ({\it Swift}) \citep{gehrels2004swift}, 1.0-meter SARA-RM (Southeastern Association for Research in Astronomy at Roque de los Muchachos, La Palma, Spain), and 0.6-meter SARA-CT (Cerro Tololo, Chile) telescopes \citep{keel_remote_2016}.
 A flat cosmological model $\Lambda$CDM with $H_0=73\ \mathrm{km/s/Mpc}$, $\Omega_m=0.3$, $\Omega_{\Lambda}=0.7$ is assumed in this work.
 The paper is organized as: Section \ref{sec:observations} introduces the telescopes and observation techniques; Section \ref{sec:data analysis} explains the aperture photometry method; Section \ref{sec:sed_fitting} illustrates the SED fitting procedures to obtain the photometric redshifts; Section \ref{sec:redults} shows the high-$z$ BL Lacs found in this work; Section \ref{sec: discussions} is the application of high-$z$ BL Lacs; the last Section \ref{sec:summary} is a summary of the work presented.